JustinRLew/Honey-Pot-Creation-and-Deployment/README.md

 ## Cowrie SSH Honeypot Project

 ## Overview
-This project involves setting up a low-interaction SSH honeypot using Cowrie to detect and analyze unauthorized login attempts, particularly brute-force attacks.
+This project involves setting up a medium-interaction SSH honeypot using Cowrie to detect and analyze unauthorized login attempts, particularly brute-force attacks.
 The honeypot logs attacker behavior and provides insights into attack methods, which are valuable for understanding threat landscapes and enhancing cybersecurity defenses.

 ## Project Goals
 Monitor and log unauthorized SSH access attempts.